AppDaemon APIs

 andold

-parameters, or both.
+parameters.
 When the callback is called, it is supplied with the values ofentity

 ,attr